jberesford-fe/tiDML/README.md

 2. **Run DML the tidymodels way**: a flexible framework that lets you define and inspect both stages of the DML process explicitly.
 Specify first- and second-stage models with `parsnip`, handle preprocessing through `recipes`, and combine them with `workflows`.
 These custom nuisance models then fit seamlessly into the tiDML pipeline.

-In short, while tiDML can simplify things, it's main contribution is in letting you do DML explicitly, the way a `tidymodels` user would expect.
+In short, while tiDML can simplify things, it's main contribution is in letting you define and examine both stages of the DML process explicitly, and in the way a `tidymodels` user would expect.

 ## Installation